dogetest/jsonrpc4minetestlua/README.txt

 The code was taken from JSONRPC4Lua and modified to work without luasockets.
 Now it uses HTTPApiTable which works through callbacks.
-To run this mod you need to add secure.http_mods = rpc to minetest.conf.
+To run this mod you need to add this setting to minetest.conf:
+    secure.http_mods = jsonrpc4minetestlua

 Usage is like JSONRPC4Lua, but with callbacks: